BhaveshWagh/Namaste-React/Theory_Assignments/05.lets-get-hooked/Assignment.md

-## Namaste React Course by Akshay Saini
-# Chapter 05 - Let's get Hooked!
+# Assignment Episode - 05

 ## Q: What is the difference between `Named export`, `Default export`, and `* as export`?
 A: ES6 provides us to import & export a module and use it in other files.
 ES6 provides two ways to export a module from a file: `named export` and `default export`.